Sholynk/sholynk-tech/article_stories/Distraction by Design Navigating Attention in the Social Media Era.md

 ### Algorithmic Amplification

-Recommendation systems prioritize content predicted to maximize engagement—not necessarily content that is accurate, balanced, or beneficial.
+Recommendation systems prioritize content predicted to maximize engagement not necessarily content that is accurate, balanced, or beneficial.

 This can contribute to echo chambers, polarization, and the rapid spread of misinformation.